Skip to main content

 And you will see that the content item in the Content Store console has been updated, if you run content_item.reload in your other console.

-When Content Store is updated with a new route, it talks directly to Router API.
+When Content Store is updated with a new route, it should be updated in Router.
 You should now be redirected when you visit the route in your browser.

 Manually re-present the content item in Publishing API